Lifting the Cartier transform of Ogus-Vologodsky modulo $p^n$: Introduction

 (i) For any $i,m$, the canonical morphism $\mathbb{H}^{m}( \rF^{i+1}(M\otimes_{\mathscr{O}_{X}}\Omega_{X/k}^{\bullet}))\to \mathbb{H}^{m}( \rF^{i}(M\otimes_{\mathscr{O}_{X}}\Omega_{X/k}^{\bullet}))$ is injective.
 The morphism $\phi$ \eqref{morphism phi intro} induces a family of divided Frobenius morphisms on $(\mathbb{H}^{m}(M\otimes_{\mathscr{O}_{X}}\Omega_{X/k}^{\bullet}),\{\mathbb{H}^{m}( \rF^{i})\}_{i\le p-1})$ which make it into a Fontaine module over $\rW$ \eqref{fil mod W}.

 (ii) The hypercohomology spectral sequence of the filtered de Rham complex $(M\otimes_{\mathscr{O}_{X}}\Omega_{X/k}^{\bullet},\rF^{i})$ degenerates at $\rE_{1}$. \end{nothing} \begin{nothing} For any $n\ge 1$, using the Cartier transform modulo $p^{n}$, we reformulate Faltings' definition of $p^{n}$-torsion Fontaine modules over $\XX$ following Ogus--Vologodsky (\ref{definition MF}).
 The Taylor formula used by Faltings to glue the data relative to different liftings of $F_{X}$ is naturally encoded in Oyama topos (\ref{coro MF1 MF2}).
-Following Faltings' strategy, we prove the analogue of the previous results (\ref{fil mod ptorsion}(i-ii)) on the crystalline cohomology of a $p^{n}$-torsion Fontaine module over $\XX$ \eqref{fil mod coh fil mod}.
-Such a result can be viewed as a partial generalisation of \eqref{coh comparison OV} for $p^{n}$-torsion Fontaine modules.
-However, we don't know how to generalise Ogus--Vologodsky's result on the comparison of complexes \eqref{coh comparison OV} for the Cartier transform modulo $p^{n}$. \end{nothing}
+Following Faltings' strategy, we prove the analogue of the previous results (\ref{fil mod ptorsion}(i-ii)) on the crystalline cohomology of a $p^{n}$-torsion Fontaine module over $\XX$ \eqref{fil mod coh fil mod}. \end{nothing}